shivanshdave/2020-432/projects/project2/README.md

 -----------

-# The Main Project 2 Document and its Eight Sections
+# The Main Project 2 Document

 The Main Document includes an R Markdown file, an HTML file and an Rds tidy data set.
 The deadline is noon on 2020-05-04, and your Main Document materials will be submitted through the `Project 2 Main Document` link via Canvas.
 The Canvas link should appear on 2020-04-01, and you may submit your Main Document at any time before the deadline once that link is live.
 If you are working with a partner, one of you should submit the materials to Canvas, and the other partner should submit a note to Canvas indicating that their partner will submit the materials on time.

+## General Requirements for your R Markdown and HTML Materials

 A key deliverable for Project 2 is an R Markdown document (and HTML result) which includes the eight sections described below.
 Your R Markdown document must create an HTML result containing:

 - a meaningful title (of 80 characters or less) that describes your research question,
-- an automated table of contents, and
 - attractive HTML formatting (the approaches used in any of the Project 1 templates would be fine in terms of formatting)
-- load the tidyverse last, and not anywhere else, and avoid loading other packages that are loaded already by the tidyverse.
-The     complete list of packages that the tidyverse loads is [the set of core packages listed at this link](https://www.tidyverse.org/packages/).
+- an automated table of contents (so that `toc: TRUE` should be in your YAML materials)
 - should use **code-folding** in the HTML result (add code\_folding: show to your YAML)
 - should use the **tidyverse** for data management, almost without exception
 - use appropriate subsection headings (which you identify with hashtags on new lines in your R Markdown file) and with numbers     automatically applied by R to match the section numbering specified below.
-- Be sure `number_sections: true` is in your YAML section at the top of your R Markdown file.
+- Be sure that `number_sections: true` is in your YAML section at the top of your R Markdown file.
       - To create a numbered section called “Data Source”, use the code `# Data Source` preceded and followed by a blank line in your R Markdown file
       - To create a numbered subsection called “First Source”, use the code `## First Source` preceded and followed by a blank line in your R Markdown file
-      - To create an unnumbered section called “Packages”, use the code `# Packages {-}` preceded and followed by a blank line in your R Markdown file
+      - To create an unnumbered subsection called “Packages”, you could use the code `## Packages {-}` preceded and followed by a blank line in your R Markdown file, but we think all subsections should be numbered in Project 2.
-- use `message = FALSE` in the code chunk where the packages are listed to eliminate the messages in the HTML showing warnings about when packages were built or how objects were masked
 - use `comment = NA` in the setup chunk to avoid R output being preceded by hashtags `##`

-- be run using **R version 3.6.2** or later, as demonstrated in your session information section.
+Run the work using **R version 3.6.2** or later, please.

+## The Eight Sections of Your Main Document

+Next, I'll describe the eight sections of your main document.

 ## Section 1 should be labeled Preliminaries

 Here, you will load all necessary R packages for the work you are doing.

+- Use `message = FALSE` in the code chunk where the packages are listed to eliminate the messages in the HTML showing warnings about when packages were built or how objects were masked
+- Load the `here` package first and the `tidyverse` package last, and avoid loading other packages that are loaded already by the tidyverse.
+      - The complete list of packages that the tidyverse loads is [the set of core packages listed at this link](https://www.tidyverse.org/packages/).

 ## Section 2 should be labeled Research Question